jmcollin78/versatile_thermostat/README.md

 - Add **power shedding management** or regulation to avoid exceeding a defined total power.
 When max power is exceeded, a hidden 'power' preset is set on the climate entity.
 When power goes below the max, the previous preset is restored.
 - Add **home presence management**.
 This feature allows you to dynamically change the temperature of preset considering a occupancy sensor of your home.
 - Add **services to interact with the thermostat** from others integration: you can force the presence / un-presence using a service, and you can dynamically change the temperature of the presets and change dynamically the security parameters.
+- Add sensors to see the internal states of the thermostat

 # How to install this incredible Versatile Thermostat ?